M-Marvin/APP-SerialPortUtility/README.md

 * Java and C++ synthax almost identical
 * Unified class for serial port configuration on both linux and windows (baud, data bits, stop bits, parity, flow control)
 * Configurable timeouts (RX and TX)
-* Consecutive read function to reduce complexity in some codes

 The Library can be downloaded from the GitHub packages (both C++ and Java)